gravitational/teleport-plugins/access/pagerduty/README.md

 [log]
 output = "stderr" # Logger output.
 Could be "stdout", "stderr" or "/var/lib/teleport/pagerduty.log" severity = "INFO" # Logger severity.
 Could be "INFO", "ERROR", "DEBUG" or "WARN".

+# Plugin will only process requests containing specified roles.
+If unset or empty all requests will be processed.
+roles_to_process = [
+  "role1",
+  "role2"
+]
 ```

 ## Running the plugin